-Objective 1.1: Hillsborough County shall pro-actively dDirect new growth into the urban service area with the goal that at least 80% of all new population growth into the USA will occur within the USA, through 2045. during the planning horizon of this Plan.
+Objective 1.1: Hillsborough County shall pro-actively dDirect new growth into the urban service area with the goal that at least 80% of all new population growth into the USA and adopted Urban expansion areas will occur within the USA through 2045. during the planning horizon of this Plan.
 Within the Urban Service Area, Hillsborough County will not impede agriculture.
 Building permit activity and other similar measures will be used to evaluate this objective.

 - 1.1.1: Establish and maintain an USA Boundary to designate on the Future Land Use Map the location for urban and suburban level development and redevelopment in the unincorporated County, maximizing the investment in existing and future infrastructure. - 1.1.2: To direct growth within the Urban Service Area, all new residential or mixed-use future land use categories within the USA shall have a density of 4 du/ga or greater unless environmental features or existing development patterns do not support those densities.
-These categories are identified as Suburban and Urban land use categories in Table 2.2. - 1.1.3: 16.13 Within the Urban Service Area, mMedium and high-high-density residential and mixed-mixed-use development is encouraged to be located along Centers and Connections as identified in Objective 2.4. transit emphasis corridors, potential transit corridors on the MPO TPO 2050 Transit Concept Map, and collector and arterial roadways within the Urban Service Area. - 2.0 To manage Coordinate the timing of new development to coordinate with the provision of infrastructure, transportation, transit services, and other public services, such as schools, recreational facilities, etc., in a financially feasible manner through tools such as but not limited to the Capital Improvements Program, School Five Year Facilities Plan and Transportation Improvement Program. - 1.1.5:
+These categories are identified as Suburban and Urban land use categories in Table 2.2. - 1.1.3: Mithin the Urban Service Area, mMedium and high-high-density residential and mixed-mixed-use development is encouraged to be located along Centers and Connections as identified in Objective 2.4. transit emphasis corridors, potential transit corridors on the MPO TPO 2050 Transit Concept Map, and collector and arterial roadways within the Urban Service Area. - 1.1.4: 2.0 To manage Coordinate the timing of new development to coordinate with the provision of infrastructure, transportation, transit services, and other public services, such as schools, recreational facilities, etc., in a financially feasible manner with long and short range plans such as but not limited to the Capital Improvements Program, School Five Year Facilities Plan, 10-Year Water Supply Facilities Work Plan and Transportation Improvement Program. - 1.1.5: